MattIPv4/hacktoberfest-data/README.dot.md

 ![Stacked area plot of PRs/MRs by created at day and state](generated/prs_by_state_stacked.png)

-For transparency, we can also take a look at the excluded repositories we processed for Hacktoberfest 2021.
-A large part of this list was prior excluded repositories from Hacktoberfest 2020 which were persisted across to this year.
+For transparency, we can also take a look at the excluded repositories we processed for Hacktoberfest {{= data.year }}.
+A large part of this list was prior excluded repositories from previous Hacktoberfest years which were persisted across to this year.
 However, a form was available on the site for members of our community to report repositories that they felt did not follow our values, and our team would then process the top reported ones and decide if they should be excluded.

-In total, Hacktoberfest 2021 had {{= c(data.Repos.totalReposExcluded) }} repositories that were
+In total, Hacktoberfest {{= data.year }} had {{= c(data.Repos.totalReposExcluded) }} repositories
-actively excluded, {{= p(data.Repos.totalReposExcluded / data.Repos.totalReposReported) }} of the
+that were actively excluded, {{= p(data.Repos.totalReposExcluded / data.Repos.totalReposReported) }}
-total repositories reported.
-Only {{= c(data.Repos.totalReposPermitted) }} repositories were
-permitted after having been reported and subsequently reviewed by our team.
+of the total repositories reported.
+Only {{= c(data.Repos.totalReposPermitted) }} repositories were permitted after having been reported and subsequently reviewed by our team.
 Unfortunately,
 {{= c(data.Repos.totalReposUnreviewed) }}
 ({{= p(data.Repos.totalReposUnreviewed / data.Repos.totalReposReported) }}) of the repositories that